snowkylin/lemon-public-license/README.md

 * A: Everyone can use the license.
 However, single programmers are preferred.

 * **Q: How to use the license?**
-* A: replace the "year" and "copyright holder" by current year and your own name, then paste it to the front of all your code that you want to use this license.
+* A: Replace the "year" and "copyright holder" by current year and your own name, then paste it to the front of all your code that you want to use this license.

 * **Q: What is a "mutual confirmation"?**
 * A: It means that both side acknowledge that the intimate relationship established.
 No explicit action, declaration or approval is needed.

-* **Q: What is the license of LPL itself?**
-* A: MIT License.

 ## Disclaimer